 Zinzinnati has also got some delicious German food you won’t want to miss out on, like pretzels, cream puffs, sausages, and of course, bratwurst.

-Book a historic river cruise tour while you are visiting Cincinnati!
+🌊Round out your trip by booking a historic river cruise tour while you are visiting Cincinnati!

 2. LaCrosse, Wisconsin’s Oktoberfest U.S.A